alexhokl/notes/editor/vim.md

 - `:nnoremap` maps non-recursively in normal mode
 - `:e $MYVIMRC` to open `vimrc` in the current buffer
 - `:so $MYVIMRC` to reload `vimrc`
+- `:so %` to reload the current file into vim configuration

 ### Help pages